-If you have seen one or more types of right-angle corner clamps, you will notice that they all have one thing in common.
+If you have seen one or more types of right-angle corner clamps for woodworking, you will notice that they all have one thing in common.

 They need clamps!!!

-With the self-clamping DIY corner clamp, you’ll discover in this article, clamps are no longer needed.
+With the self-clamping DIY corner clamp, you’ll discover in this article, clamps will be no longer needed.

-Thanks to the FREE PLANS you can download in this article, all the measuring work has been done for you, and you can start building right away.
+Thanks to the FREE corner clamp PLANS you can download in this article, all the measuring work has been done for you.

 So, let me show you how I built it.

 If you want to connect two boards at an angle of 90 degrees, this can be difficult.

 You need both hands to hold the boards in the right position, and at the same time, you also have to screw.